frmichel/taxrefweb/sparql-micro-services/indexfungorum/getTaxonByID/README.md

-# indexfungorum/getTaxonByNameKey
+# indexfungorum/getTaxonByID

-This service retrieves information about a taxon from [Index Fungorum](http://www.indexfungorum.org/) by using its identifier.
+This service retrieves information about a taxon from [Index Fungorum](http://www.indexfungorum.org/) by using its identifier (NameKey).
 Index Fungorum Web API returns a XML response, that is converted into JSON by a PHP script.
 The result of the conversion is processed like any other Web API JSON response, i.e. the JSON-LD profile is applied and, then, the INSERT query is executed.